A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Diagnosing Multivariate Linear ERGMs

 \subsection{Residual Diagnostics for Partially Observed Networks}

 Traditional model diagnostics---whether for linear regression or for ERGMs \citep{HuGo08g}---work by comparing the observed data points to those predicted by the fitted model.
 The approach of \citeauthor{HuGo08g} in particular is to simulate networks from the fitted model, and compare the statistics of the simulated networks---particularly those statistics \emph{not} in the original model---to their observed values.
 If the observed value falls outside of the range of the simulated, lack of fit is indicated.
-However, most of the networks in $E$ dataset are partially observed, and this means that there is no ``true'' observed value for a network feature.
-We therefore develop the theory for diagnostics for partially observed networks.
+However, most of the networks in $E$ are partially observed, and this means that there is no ``true'' observed value for a network feature.
+We therefore derive equivalent diagnostics for partially observed networks.

 For notational convenience, let $\nets=[\net_\sampidx]_{\sampidx=1}^\samp$ refer to a vector of completely observed networks.
 Consider a real-valued function $\target(\nets)$ that evaluates a particular network feature of interest, either cumulatively over all of the networks or for a specific network.
 Analogously to $\meanstatv(\cdot)$ and $\varstatm(\cdot)$ in Section~\ref{sec:ergm}, let $\meantarget(\lparamv)\defeq\E\enbc{{\target(\rnets)};\lparamv}$ and $\vartarget(\lparamv)\defeq\Var\enbc{{\target(\rnets)};\lparamv}$, and likewise for the conditional expectations.